-Our project planning and design process includes concept and architectural design, construction and engineering design, budgeting, financial analysis and projections as well as arranging for financing.
-We believe careful planning is essential to control costs, quality and timing of our projects.
+Our project planning and design process includes concept and architectural design, budgeting, quality control, output examination as well as customer experience after delivery review.
+We believe careful planning is essential to control costs, build quality and improve efficiency of our development schedule.

 We outsource substantially our design work to reputable third-party design firms.
-Our planning and development team works closely with project managers as well as our external designers and architects to ensure that our designs comply with PRC laws and regulations, and meet our design and other project objectives.
+Our design team works closely with our external designers and architects to ensure that our designs comply with PRC laws and regulations, and meet our design, smart house and other project objectives.
 Our senior management is also actively involved in the process, especially in the master planning and architectural design of our projects.